darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 In their default state all markers are at their extreme positions.
 In this state a range select function selects the whole range of values giving an “all at 100%” mask.
 Starting from there one can move the sliders inwards to gradually exclude more and more parts of the image except for the remaining narrow range.

-A range de-select function (enabled by toggling the polarity) by default deselects the whole range of values, giving an “all-zero” mask as a starting point.
+Conversely a range de-select function (enabled by toggling the polarity) by default deselects the whole range of values, giving an “all-zero” mask as a starting point.
 Moving the sliders inwards gradually includes more and more parts of the image except for the remaining narrow range.

 # color pickers

 With the left-hand color picker button you can select a point or area probe from your image.
 The corresponding values for the real and virtual data channels are then displayed within each color channel slider.

-With the right-hand color picker button you can automatically set the slider's values based on the selected range. _Click_ and drag to set the parameters for the input slider from the drawn rectangle; _Ctrl+click_ and drag to set the parameters for the output slider.
+With the right-hand color picker button you can automatically set the slider's values based on the selected range. `Click` and drag to set the parameters for the input slider from the drawn rectangle; `Ctrl+click` and drag to set the parameters for the output slider.

 # invert